 The new MAP test

 Historically, MAP in humans has been difficult to study as it cannot be seen under an ordinary microscope and is very difficult to grow.
-Testing for MAP by the presence of its DNA (using PCR) has found MAP in up to 92% of Crohn’s patients.
-Until now, no-one has developed a test to show MAP in-situ in the tissues of people with Crohn’s disease.
-With the new MAP test developed by Prof. Hermon-Taylor, we are seeing MAP in intricate detail for the very first time.
+Testing for MAP by the presence of its DNA (using PCR) has found MAP in up to 92% of Crohn’s patients but until now no-one has developed a test to show MAP in-situ in the tissues of people with Crohn’s disease.
+With the new MAP test developed by Prof. Hermon-Taylor, we are seeing it in intricate detail for the very first time.

-The test is an essential ‘companion diagnostic’ to the Vaccine trial; a simple blood test allowing doctors to confirm MAP infection prior to vaccination and to monitor patients’ responses to the vaccine.
-The completion of this final piece of the puzzle is currently under way at King’s College London.
-As patients and members of the public whose lives are affected by Crohn’s disease, we are raising funds to support this vital work.
-Join us!
+The test is an essential ‘companion diagnostic’ for the Vaccine trial; a simple blood test allowing doctors to confirm MAP infection prior to vaccination and monitor patients’ responses to the vaccine.
+Validation of the new test is almost complete.Read More on the MAP test